 Earlier in December, my mother told me that Grandmother had asked her what I most wanted for Christmas.
 Easy answer.
 What I most wanted was the double holster belt with two shiny cap guns that I had seen in a store.

 However, a few days later, Mom sat me down.
 “Dikkon, I spoke with Grandmother.
-You know there’s just been a very bad war, and that’s why your daddy was in the navy, and a lot of people were killed with guns.”
+You know there’s just been a very bad war, and that’s why your daddy was in the navy, and a lot of people were killed by guns.”

 This was the kind of talk that grown-ups used sometimes.
 They referred to something I could not understand, but, because they were talking with serious faces, I knew I should try to understand.